Mondarth/LMoP-Players-Handbook/docs/players/index.rst

 #. |gm| will, with the players consent, :ref:`control <gmc>` their character through the session.
 #.
 Session will be skipped if everyone agrees.

+If a player simply fails to turn up to a session without notice then by default I will 'rest' the character and introduce an |NPC| to :term:`buff` the party for that session\ [#F4]_.

 .. _rest:
 Character Resting